figwasp/figwasp/README.md

 eliminating the need for additional configuration and secret management.

 ### Run Figwasp as a CronJob
+Users should edit the merely illustrative `spec.schedule` to suit their needs.

 ```yaml
 apiVersion: batch/v1
 kind: CronJob